cqrnik/cse15l-lab-reports/lab-report-1-week-1.md

 ## Installing VS Code

-- Go to the [Visual Studio Code website] (https://code.visualstudio.com/), and follow the guide for your specific device
+- Go to the [Visual Studio Code website](https://code.visualstudio.com/), and follow the guide for your specific device
 - Run the installer, and install the program in the required directory.

 ![Image](images/l1-vscode.png)